nondescryptid/opendoc-state-court-judgments/2019_SGMC_15/report.md

 #### (A)    Background Facts

 3       The background facts leading to the commission of the offence were largely not in dispute at the trial.
-Briefly, on 9 October 2016 at about 10.07 a.m., at the multi-storey car park at Tiong Bahru Market and Food Centre (“the Car Park”), both the Accused and one Wong Chiu Giau Nellie (“the Complainant”)[\[note: 1\]](#Ftn_1) were waiting in their cars to park in the same parking lot.
+Briefly, on 9 October 2016 at about 10.07 a.m., at the multi-storey car park at Tiong Bahru Market and Food Centre (“the Car Park”), both the Accused and one Wong Chiu Giau Nellie (“the Complainant”)[^1] were waiting in their cars to park in the same parking lot.
 When the car which was then occupying the lot moved out of the lot, there was a dispute between the Accused and the Complainant as to who was entitled to park in that lot.
 After a short stand-off, the Accused decided to move her car away and the Complainant then reverse-parked her car in the lot.
 Shortly thereafter, the Accused found another lot, just opposite and to the left of the Complainant’s lot.
 The Accused then parked her car in that lot.

 #### (B)   The Complainant’s Evidence

 4       After parking her car, the Complainant locked her car and left to do some marketing in the Tiong Bahru Market.
-When she returned to her car about 20-30 minutes later, she noticed a long continuous scratch mark on the left side of her car[\[note: 2\]](#Ftn_2), starting from somewhere just below the left rear light of the car, running along the left side of the car, across the left rear passenger door, all the way until the middle of the left front passenger door.[\[note: 3\]](#Ftn_3)
+When she returned to her car about 20-30 minutes later, she noticed a long continuous scratch mark on the left side of her car[^2], starting from somewhere just below the left rear light of the car, running along the left side of the car, across the left rear passenger door, all the way until the middle of the left front passenger door.[^3]

 5       The Complainant said she was sure that the scratch was not there before the incident as her domestic helper would wash her car every morning and she would have informed her if there were such a scratch that morning when she washed the car.
 It also could not have been caused on her way to the Tiong Bahru market as she was not involved in any accident.
-As there was an in-car camera installed in her car, with the help of her husband[\[note: 4\]](#Ftn_4), the relevant footage capturing the incident was retrieved and admitted as evidence at the trial without any objection from the Defence.[\[note: 5\]](#Ftn_5)
+As there was an in-car camera installed in her car, with the help of her husband[^4], the relevant footage capturing the incident was retrieved and admitted as evidence at the trial without any objection from the Defence.[^5]

 #### (C)   What the Relevant Footage Showed